guitanj/AutoPK/README.md

 ![Screen-shot of elo-playouts Curves](https://github.com/guitanj/AutoPK/blob/master/Curves.jpg "Screen-shot of elo-playouts Curves")

 # Requirements
-This program requires python2.X environment, thanks to Matthew woodcraft's gomill module.
+This program requires python2.X or python3.X environment, thanks to Matthew woodcraft's gomill & sgfmill module.

-本程序需要python2.x环境，感谢Matthew Woodcraft的gomill模块。
+本程序需要python2.x or python3.X环境，感谢Matthew Woodcraft的gomill & sgfmill模块。

 # How to use
 Modify the program, mainly the last paragraph.I noted some detailed description.